-Talking productivity with John Lewis’ Sir Charlie Mayfield and McKinsey’s Tera Allas
+Talking productivity with Be the Business’ Sir Charlie Mayfield and Tera Allas

 Being more productive can deliver many benefits to your business, from boosting growth and competitiveness to improving morale.
 But how do you know how productive you are?